JohnFunk-Pivotal/CloudBrews-SpringCloudServices/README.md

 ```
 cf login -a api.run.pivotal.io -u demo4@johnfunk.com -o Channel -s Denver-CloudBrews
 ```
-If you are asked for a password please ask one of the helpers at the station to proide it.
+If you are asked for a password please ask one of the helpers at the station to provide it.

 #Push the Agency microservice to Pivotal Cloud Foundry
 ```